icarogabryel/sea-iv/README.md

-# SEA-M
+# SEA-IV

-SEA-M - Syntax-Encoding Assembler for MOOn-IV is a simple assembler for the MOOn-IV architecture.
+SEA-IV - Syntax-Encoding Assembler for MOOn-IV is a simple assembler for the MOOn-IV architecture.
 It is written in Python 3 and is a command-line tool.

 ## MOOn-IV Assembly Language